ZOLEDRONIC ACID- zoledronic acid injection, solution

 Bone histology was evaluated in 7 patients with Paget's disease 6 months after being treated with zoledronic acid 5 mg.
 Bone biopsy results showed bone of normal quality with no evidence of impaired bone remodeling and no evidence of mineralization defect.

-Zoledronic Acid Injection is available in sterile Non-PVC flexible containers.
+Zoledronic Acid Injection is available in single-dose sterile Non-PVC flexible containers.
 Each bag contains 5 mg/100 mL.

 |Unit of Sale||Concentration|

 |1 single-dose flexible bag in a carton||(0.05 mg/mL)|

 If refrigerated, allow the refrigerated solution to reach room temperature before administration.

 Store at temperature not exceeding 30°C (86°F).
 Protect from freezing.

 This container closure is not made with natural rubber latex.

 Advise the patient to read the FDA-approved patient labeling (Medication Guide).